What Does it Take to Be a Fire-Prevention Engineer?

 - Microsoft Windows

 - Microsoft Project

 - Autodesk AutoCAD

 - Computer aided design CAD software

 - Mean time to failure MTTF software

-What work experience do I need to become a Fire-Prevention Engineer?
+What education or degrees do I need to become a Fire-Prevention Engineer?

 Where Fire-Prevention Engineers Are Employed